scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

     It would be great if it could cast to integer or at least raise a proper error for non-integer types.

-    I'm using Numpy 1.4.1, built from the official tarball, on Windows 64 with Visual studio 2008, on Python.org 64-bit Python.
+    I'm using NumPy 1.4.1, built from the official tarball, on Windows 64 with Visual studio 2008, on Python.org 64-bit Python.

 0. What are you trying to do?